THEME: THE VINEYARD OF THE LORD

 TO ALL CHRISTIANS

-After the Lord has made such provisions for us, he expects good grapes (not sour grapes); these include:
+After the Lord has made such provisions for us, He expects good grapes (not sour grapes).
+The good grapes include:

 - Faith in and love of the Lord as the only Living God;